butterymoney/book/molten/motivation.md

 DAOs are a novel form of organisation, uniquely enabled by blockchains.

-Through blockchains, DAOs proffer the benefits of coordinating labour and capital at scale without the downsides of centralisation, such as rent-seeking, corruption, collusion, single-point-of-failure, bureaucracy, and capture that undermine our existing institutions.

 The components of an organisation include, but are not limited to:

 1. an **objective** or **purpose**